a24525193/Clustering-Approaches/README.md

 They are "diabetes", "sex", "smoking".
 In order to reduce the burden of running the program on the computer and increase the accuracy.

-For HCV data Data Set, 我挑选出资料集的数值型资料，删除掉资料集的类别型资料.
+For HCV data set, I select the numerical data of the dataset and delete the categorical data of the dataset.

-删掉的特征有三个，分别为'ID'，'Category'，'Sex'
+There are three features deleted, namely 'ID', 'Category' and 'Sex'.